Science Education Department

 Seattle Children’s Research Institute is committed to cultivating an inclusive and diverse workforce, and inspiring the next generation of scientists, physicians, and healthcare workers.
-During the summer, our Science Education Department offers high school students from underrepresented groups in STEM the opportunity to apply for a paid internship position at Seattle Children’s Research Institute.
+During the summer, our Science Education Department offers high school students from groups that are underrepresented in STEM the opportunity to apply for a competitive and paid internship position at Seattle Children’s Research Institute.

 Selected interns engage in cutting-edge research, work with leading research scientists, learn essential laboratory skills and take part in workshops on ethics, laboratory safety, college readiness and career exploration.
-This internship provides students with a solid foundation for a future research career in the STEM (science, technology, engineering and math) fields.
+This internship provides students with a solid foundation for a future career in biomedical research.

-Interns will receive an honorarium of $1,000 for their participation in the entire internship.
+Interns will receive compensation of $1,000 for their participation in the entire internship.

 The program does not provide or arrange housing for interns.